Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 1984

 The year started with Raelene Caterson, the 15 year old daughter of Les Caterson joining the Club.
-She is still a member.
+She was still a member till 2010.
 On 4 and 5 Febrary six members went on a "Clipper" cruise on the Hawkesbury.
 In the first half of the year, dives were held at Palm Beach, Jervis Bay (x2), Terrigal, Broughton Island, Montague Island and on the SS Hilda.
 At the end of June there were 78 or 79 members.
 There was $1025.88 in the bank.

 On 20 July 12 members went to the South Pacific film night.
 In the second half of the year dives were held at SS Undola, Jervis Bay (x 4 - they loved JB didn't they - 6 times in the one year!), Montague Island and Broughton Island.
 A First Aid course was held at which 10 members got their certificate (cost them $20 each and the Club subsidised $10).

-Robin McConuille was elected President and Phil Rose was Vice-President.
+Robin McConville was elected President and Phil Rose was Vice-President.
 Tim Rigg was the Secretary and Geoff Sanders and Judy Blake were Treasurer and Assistant Secretary/Treasurer.

 The Christmas Party had no keg this year, they went to Roman Scandals, a theatre party held (if memory serves me right) at Bankstown Town Hall.
 Cost was $18 a head and 24 attended.
 There were 66 members at the end of the year.